yashpal-choudhary/summideo/README.md

 # How to fire it up?

-- Gotta imstall the requirements first
+- Gotta install the requirements first

 ``` pip3 install -r requirements.txt```